Potty and toilet training

 Children do not learn how to be dry during the night the same way as they learn during the day.
 Most children become naturally dry during the night within a few months of potty/toilet training in the day.
 These tips can help you support your child to be dry during the night:

-- making sure your child drinks plenty of water during the day
+- make sure your child drinks plenty of water during the day

-- stopping food and drinks an hour before bed
+- stop food and drink an hour before bed

-- taking them to the potty/toilet during the night if they wake up but do not “lift” them to use the potty/toilet if they are asleep
+- take them to the potty or toilet during the night if they wake up but do not “lift” them to use the potty or toilet if they are asleep

 Helping your child poo in a toilet or potty

-It's very common for a child aged two to four years old to only want to pass a poo in their nappy.
+It's very common for a child aged 2 to 4 years old to only want to pass a poo in their nappy.
 They may feel worried about using the toilet or potty or could be constipated due to holding their poo for a long period of time.

-Building your child’s confidence to use the potty/toilet will help them over-come their worries.
+Building your child’s confidence to use the potty or toilet will help them over-come their worries:

 - read stories to them about children using the toilet or potty